6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 How standard pregnancy screenings can be a window into a pregnant woman’s cardiovascular health, both short- and long-term

-Throughout pregnancy, your health care team will perform a number of routine checks and tests to monitor you and your baby.
-These screenings are important to track your baby’s development, but have you thought about what each test can also tell you about your own health and heart?
+When you are pregnant, your health care team will do routine checks and tests to monitor you and your baby.
+These screenings help track your baby’s development.
+They also offer a look at your own health.

-Cardiovascular disease is the leading cause of maternal mortality.
-Also, certain pregnancy-related conditions can impact the risk of developing cardiovascular problems later in life for both mother and child.
-Caring for your heart during pregnancy is vital.
+Some pregnancy-related conditions can affect the risk of developing heart problems later in life for both mom and baby.
+Caring for your heart during pregnancy helps you both be healthier.

-Below are some common tests that can tell you more about your cardiovascular health throughout pregnancy and long after delivery.
+Below are some common tests that can tell you more about your heart health throughout pregnancy and after delivery.

 When: Every visit

-Why It’s Important During Pregnancy: Checking your blood pressure is an easy, routine part of every prenatal visit, but it’s crucial in caring for both you and your developing child.
-Your health care professional will use a blood pressure cuff to check your blood pressure and track two numbers:
+Why It’s Important During Pregnancy: Checking your blood pressure is an easy, routine part of every prenatal visit.
+It’s also a key health factor and is important to track.
+Your health care professional will use a blood pressure cuff to check your blood pressure and track two numbers.
+Blood pressure is measured in millimeters of mercury, or mmHg.

-- Systolic mmHg (millimeters of mercury).
-This is a blood pressure reading’s upper or first number, which measures how much pressure your blood is exerting against your artery walls when the heart beats.
+- Systolic pressure.
+This is the top or upper number.
+It measures how much pressure your blood is pushing against your artery walls when the heart beats.

-- Diastolic mmHg.
-This is the lower or second number, which indicates how much pressure your blood is exerting against your artery walls while the heart rests between
+- Diastolic pressure.
+This is the bottom or lower number.
+It shows how much pressure your blood is pushing against your artery walls while the heart rests between beats

-High blood pressure (also called hypertension) is when your blood pressure is consistently too high.
-When high blood pressure is left untreated, the damage caused to your circulatory system is a significant contributing factor to heart attack, stroke and other health threats.
+High blood pressure, also called hypertension, is when your blood pressure is consistently too high.
+Untreated high blood pressure can damage your circulatory system.
+This can lead to heart attack, stroke and other health threats.

-Rates of high blood pressure before and after pregnancy have increased in recent years, making it important for every woman to monitor her blood pressure throughout pregnancy and in the months after birth.
+Rates of high blood pressure before and after pregnancy have increased in recent years.
+Every woman should check their blood pressure during pregnancy and in the months after birth.

-Why It’s Important for Mom: High blood pressure is a key risk factor for maternal death and increased risk for cardiovascular disease later in life.
-In fact, high blood pressure during pregnancy is associated with a 67% higher risk of later cardiovascular disease.
-And preeclampsia, a form of severe high blood pressure plus the presence of protein in urine, has been associated with a 75% higher risk of later death from cardiovascular disease.
+Why It’s Important for Mom: High blood pressure is dangerous for mom.
+It can lead to maternal death and increased risk for heart disease later in life.
+High blood pressure during pregnancy is linked with a 67% higher risk of later heart disease.
+Preeclampsia, which is new onset high blood pressure that usually develops after 20 weeks of pregnancy with protein in urine or other signs of organ damage, increases the risk of dying from heart disease by 75%.

 What to Discuss With Your Health Care Team:

-- What your reading is during each visit and whether it’s within a normal range
+- Your reading each visit and whether it’s within a non-hypertensive range

 - If you or family members have a history of high blood pressure, preeclampsia or eclampsia

-- What to do if you record a reading that’s really high
+- What to do if a reading is high

 When: Every visit

-Why It’s Important During Pregnancy: Your health care team will weigh you and record your weight at each appointment to track changes throughout your pregnancy.
-It’s normal to gain weight during pregnancy, but your team can help you understand how much weight is healthy for you based on your pre-pregnancy weight and any unique risk factors.
+Why It’s Important During Pregnancy: Your health care team will weigh you and record your weight at each visit.
+It’s normal to gain weight during pregnancy.
+Your team can help you understand what a healthy weight is for you.

-Why It’s Important for Mom: Weight is a key risk factor for maternal death and developing heart disease, making it important for women to manage their weight before, during and after pregnancy.
-Research has shown that women who enter pregnancy overweight or obese are at a greater risk for gestational hypertension (high blood pressure while pregnant), preeclampsia, gestational diabetes, pre-term childbirth, and delivering a baby who is small for gestational age.
+Why It’s Important for Mom:: Weight is a key risk factor for maternal death and developing heart disease before, during and after pregnancy.
+Research has shown that women who enter pregnancy overweight or obese are at a greater risk for high blood pressure, preeclampsia, gestational diabetes, pre-term childbirth and delivering a baby who is small for it’s gestational age.

 What to Discuss With Your Health Care Team: